toedtli/soundofai/README.md

 Committing works fine, but to push, you'll need to follow the advice given in the error message after `git push`:

-    git push --set-upstream origin mycrazytest
+    git push --set-upstream origin yourname_topic

-Now when you're satisfied and your crazy idea is production ready, you might want to merge your branch `mycrazytest` into the main (or master) branch:
+Now when you're satisfied and your code is production ready, you might want to notify that it's time to merge it to the main branch if you do not have permission to do it yourself.
+To do so, you can perform a pull request

+    git request-pull main .

+where in this case, `main` is the branch in which the code needs to be merged.

+If you have the permissions to merge branches, you can merge `yourname_topic` into the main (or master) branch (and the previous step may be optional):

     git checkout main
-    git merge mycrazytest
+    git merge yourname_topic

-To delete the branch mycrazytest (make sure everything is merged into the main branch first), you might have to do it both locally and remotely.
+To delete the branch `yourname_topic` (make sure everything is merged into the main branch first), you might have to do it both locally and remotely.
 To remove the local branch:

-     git branch -d mycrazytest
+     git branch -d yourname_topic

 and to remove the remote branch:

-     git push origin --delete mycrazytest
+     git push origin --delete yourname_topic

 You may check that the branch is gone, say, on github.